Client Login

 What Is an Invoice?

 Unlike a bill, which only offers proof of a transaction, invoices are written expectations for payment.
-When businesses issue an invoice to a customer, they send a physical or digital document including services rendered, associated costs, and options for payment.
+When businesses issue an invoice to a customer, they send a physical or digital document that requests payment for services rendered, associated costs, and options for payment.

 Invoices also differ from bills by outlining different payment terms.
 Typically, invoices serve as an official notice to a customer that payment is due.
 Often, both buyers and sellers save copies of invoices as future proof that a transaction took place, and payment followed.